 6. Fight sugar with fat

-Keep a selection of healthy snacks on you to help you avoid temptation when cravings hit.
+Keep a selection of nutritious snacks on you to help you avoid temptation when sugar cravings hit.

 9. Fight inflammation